daophilac/appbaothuc/README.md

-# AppBaoThuc Alpha phase v0.0.1
+# AppBaoThuc Alpha phase v0.0.2

+## Change log v0.0.1
+### New features:
+  1. Delete alarms.
+  2. Sort ringtones list by name and by url.
+### On progress features:
+  1. Add Shaking challenge

 ## Change log v0.0.1
 ### New features: